buildingSMART/bSDD/Documentation/API version history.md

 Chagend APIs:
  * api/Class/v1: new, replaces api/Classification/v4
+    - Option excludeClassProperties added.
+If true, classProperties will not be fetched.
+    - Option excludeClassRelations added.
+If true, classRelations will not be fetched.
  * api/ClassSearch/v1: new, replaces api/ClassificationSearchOpen/v1.
     - Return contract now contains just one dictionary instead of a list of dictionaries which always contains one item.
     - Supports pagination